-- significant variability in blend sales pricing primarily due to high volatility in the price of WTI which ranged from a quarterly average of US\$66.07/bbl to US\$108.41/bbl; - variability in WTI:AWB differentials; - the cost of diluent due to changes in Canadian and U.S. benchmark pricing, the timing of diluent inventory purchases and the impact of foreign exchange; - changes in the value of the Canadian dollar relative to the U.S. dollar and its impact on blend sales prices, the cost of diluent, interest expense, and foreign exchange gains and losses associated with the Corporation's U.S. dollar denominated debt; - timing of capital projects; - inflationary pressure; - apportionment and the ability to reach USGC markets; - fluctuations in natural gas and power pricing; - gains and losses on risk management contracts; - changes in depletion and depreciation expense as a result of changes in production rates and future development costs; - changes in the Corporation's share price and the resulting impact on stock-based compensation and financial equity price risk management contracts; and - planned turnaround and other maintenance activities affecting production.
+- significant variability in blend sales pricing primarily due to high volatility in the price of WTI which ranged from a quarterly average of US\$70.56/bbl to US\$108.41/bbl; - variability in WTI:AWB differentials; - the cost of diluent due to changes in Canadian and U.S. benchmark pricing, the timing of diluent inventory purchases and the impact of foreign exchange; - changes in the value of the Canadian dollar relative to the U.S. dollar and its impact on blend sales prices, the cost of diluent, interest expense, and foreign exchange gains and losses associated with the Corporation's U.S. dollar denominated debt; - transition of royalty status for the Christina Lake project from pre-payout to post-payout, which impacts the Crown royalty rate and resulting royalty expense; - timing of capital projects; - inflationary pressure; - pipeline apportionment and the ability to reach USGC markets; - fluctuations in natural gas and power pricing; - gains and losses on risk management contracts; - changes in depletion and depreciation expense as a result of changes in production rates and future development costs; - changes in the Corporation's share price and the resulting impact on stock-based compensation and financial equity price risk management contracts; and - planned turnaround, unplanned outages and other maintenance activities affecting production.